-With about 2,500 species in the UK, moths exhibit an extraordinary variety of form, coloration and lifestyle.
-This beginner-intermediate course will – quite literally – shine a light on this insect order and provide you with the confidence to take up moth-trapping yourself!
+With about 2,500 species in the UK, moths exhibit an extraordinary variety of form, colouration and lifestyle.
+This beginner-intermediate course will – quite literally – shine a light on this insect order and provide you with the confidence to take up moth-trapping yourself.

 The course will include:

 - Life cycles, lifestyles and variety within the order Lepidoptera, and the importance of moths within ecosystems

 - The importance of collecting and submitting data about moth diversity and numbers

 - The basics of setting up a moth trap, and the advantages and disadvantages of different kinds of traps

 Some moth species are extremely localised, and sedentary, while others are long-distance migrants to our shores.
 This in itself makes them fascinating subjects to study.